intmus/inttheory/_02-int-scales-keys/d2-keys.md

 - A pattern that results in a tonal center?
   - Yes, though the "tonal center" part is what we are especially concerned with!

-**Order of Flats/Sharps
-- Flats (B,E,A,D,G,C,F)-Battle Ends And Down Go Charles Father, BEAD Greatest Common Factor
-- Sharps (F,C,G,D,A,E,B)- (Reverse of Flats)
-**Finding Minor Versions

 -Relative Minor: Different tonic, same key signature (Find the 6th scale degree, that is the relative minor, or count 3 notes below the Tonic)
--Parallel Minor: Same tonic, different key signature (Add three flats/take away three sharps) **For diatonic purposes:**
+-Parallel Minor: Same tonic, different key signature (Add three flats/take away three sharps)

+**For diatonic purposes:**
 - Key is defined by a tonic
 - Key signature acts as a shorthand in reference to the notes organized *around* the tonic (like a legend on a map)

-**Tricks (other than memorization) for figuring out what key signature you're in**
-- Sharps: last sharp + up a half step = the key
-- Flats: second to last flat = the name of the key

 # Further reading
 ======